Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

 How is optic neuritis diagnosed?

 Your healthcare provider will ask about your symptoms and when they began.
-He will check how your nervous system is working, and examine your overall health.
+Your provider will check how your nervous system is working, and examine your overall health.
 You may also need any of the following:

 - Blood tests may be used to check for certain antibodies.
 Antibodies are part of your immune system.
 These antibodies may be attacking your optic nerve.

 - An eye exam will show how well you see shapes and colors.
-Your healthcare provider will use an instrument such as an ophthalmoscope to see into the back of your eye.
-He may also shine a flashlight to see how your pupils react to light.
+Your provider will use an instrument such as an ophthalmoscope to see into the back of your eye.
+Your provider may also shine a flashlight to see how your pupils react to light.

 - MRI pictures may show problems with your optic nerve or other parts of your eye and brain.
 You may be given contrast liquid to help your eye show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious damage.
 Tell the healthcare provider if you have any metal in or on your body.